HAL: Inducing Human-likeness in LLMs with Alignment: Evaluating Human-likeness Training

 \subsection{Chatbot Arena}

-\paragraph{Evaluation setup.} We adopt a Chatbot Arena–style \cite{chatbot-arena} interface for pairwise comparison.
-Using the held-out set of 100 personas, participants interact with two chatbots displayed side by side in random order (Figure~\ref{fig:eval_interface}).
-For each trial, two models are randomly selected and both receive the same persona prompt.
-Participants are required to converse with each chatbot for at least two turns before making a decision from 5 choices: \emph{Certainly A}, \emph{Likely A}, \emph{Tie}, \emph{Likely B}, \emph{Certainly B}.
+\paragraph{Evaluation setup.} We use a Chatbot Arena--style pairwise comparison interface~\cite{chatbot-arena}.
+For each trial, participants interact with two chatbots shown side by side in random order (Appendix Figure~\ref{fig:eval_interface}).
+Both chatbots receive the same persona prompt, sampled from a held-out set of 100 personas.
+Each participant completes five trials with five unique, randomly selected personas.
+In each trial, the model pair is also randomly selected.

+Participants must exchange at least two turns with each chatbot before rating which chatbot is more human-like using a five-point preference scale: \emph{Certainly A}, \emph{Likely A}, \emph{Tie}, \emph{Likely B}, or \emph{Certainly B}.
+The user experience is identical across conditions except for the underlying model, allowing us to isolate the effect of model behavior.
+To reduce the risk of personally identifiable information (PII) disclosure and standardize the interaction, participants are instructed to respond as a unique fabricated clinician persona in each trial.

 We evaluate three models: \texttt{Qwen2.5-14B (Base)}, \texttt{Qwen2.5-14B (HAL)}, and \texttt{GPT-4o-mini}.
-The Qwen models are hosted locally via Ollama on a server with two NVIDIA A6000 GPUs, while \texttt{GPT-4o-mini} is accessed through the OpenAI API.
+The Qwen models are hosted locally with Ollama on a server with two NVIDIA A6000 GPUs, while \texttt{GPT-4o-mini} is accessed through the OpenAI API.

 \paragraph{Participants.} We recruit participants from Prolific\footnote{\url{https://www.prolific.com/}} with the following criteria: located in the United States, fluent in English, at least a high school education, and a minimum of two prior Prolific submissions.
 Each participant can take part only once, and unusually fast submissions are automatically rejected.
 In order to proceed with the study, each participant was required to view and provide online agreement with the consent form.
 This study was reviewed by the \uniname \space Institutional Review Board and determined to be minimal risk and exempt from full review.